opentok/opentok-web-samples/Basic-Audio-Transformer/README.md

-OpenTok.js Basic Video Transformer
+OpenTok.js Basic Audio Transformer
 =======================

 This sample application shows how to use a basic transformer with the Vonage video APIs.
-It is very similar to the [Basic Video Chat](../Basic%20Video%20Chat/) example but it adds a [transformer.js](./js/transformer.js), [worker-media-processor.js](./js/worker-media-processor.js), and [worker.js](./js/worker.js) files which create an audio transformer, a web worker, and a separate thread for the web worker publishing a transformed audio stream.
+It is very similar to the [Basic Video Chat](../Basic%20Video%20Chat/) example but it adds [transformer.js](./js/transformer.js), [worker-media-processor.js](./js/worker-media-processor.js), and [worker.js](./js/worker.js) files which create an audio transformer, a web worker, and a separate thread for the web worker publishing a transformed audio stream that publishes the audio below the cutoff value of 100Hz.

 ## Demo